-Moving to and from the U.S. West Coast for repositioning and regular sailings, these are longer duration cruises with a limited audience; Port Everglades has more of these sailing types than other ports in the region
+Moving to and from the U.S. West Coast for repositioning and regular sailings, these are longer duration cruises with a limited audience; Port Everglades has more of these sailing types than other ports in the region to move cargo.

-In addition to above, Baleária offers cruise transfers to the Bahamas with the ability to move cargo.
 This is a niche ferry-type market within Port Everglades and the South Florida region.
 They are currently based at Terminal 1, but will lose this location once the Convention Center expansion project moves forward.
 The port has provided an alternative passenger location at the old U.S. Customs Building, with a shuttle service to an available berth in the port (that could change daily) and the movement of cargo to the berths as well.
 This scenario will pose a logistic and passenger challenge that will certainly disrupt any growth initiatives for the company.
 Baleária Cruises is a very large Spain-based entity with operations in five countries with more than 30 vessels sailing on many routings.
 Several proposals have been provided to the port for the development of a ferry hub and an investment by Baleária of ~\$35 million for infrastructure that will meet the demands for their operation to allow for expansion as shown below.
 Based on ferry stakeholder input, growth and risk factors for this sector of Port Everglades traffic are as follows: